gramineproject/graphene/README.md

         - Most likely you did not set SGX to enabled in your BIOS.
 If you cannot find this option, your system's processor likely doesn't support SGX
     3) Error in Intel SGX driver compatibility.
-        - Make sure when you run `./load.sh` you input `2.1` as the Driver Version and you downloaded and installed the Intel SGX Driver (branch sgx2).
+        - Make sure when you run `./load.sh` you input the correct Driver Version and you downloaded and installed the Intel SGX Driver (branch sgx2).
 Ensure your path is correct as well otherwise compatibility issues will occur.
 You may need to wipe your Graphene directory and restart if you entered the wrong